Thoughtful-Automation/bots-ta1-challenge-telemetric/README.md

 ---
-ℹ **Please note**: This repository is a Digital Worker example (Robot) adapted from an open source [Robocorp Example][og:bot] used in an internal demo.
-Changes should only be made for the purposes of updating the initial process.
+ℹ Please note: This repository is a Digital Worker example (Robot) adapted from an open source Robocorp Example used in an internal exercise.
+See "Licenses and Attributions" for more details below.
 ---

 # 📋️ Process PDF Invoices — Digital Worker `Example`